autowarefoundation/autoware.universe/planning/mission_planner/README.md

 - `change_route_points`
 - `change_route`

 This is route change that the application makes using the API.
 It is used when changing the destination while driving or when driving a divided loop route.
-When the vehicle is driving on a mrm route, normal rerouting by this api is not allowed.
+When the vehicle is driving on a MRM route, normal rerouting by this interface is not allowed.

 #### Emergency route